cairo-book/cairo-book/src/ch09-01-unrecoverable-errors-with-panic.md

     ^********************^
 ```

 Note that there are two functions that may panic here, `assert` and equality with `==`.
 We usually don't use `assert` function in practice and use `assert!` macro instead.
-We will discuss `assert!` macro in more detail in [Testing Cairo Programs](ch10-01-how-to-write-tests.md#checking-results-with-the-assert-macro) chapter.
+We will discuss `assert!` macro in more detail in [Testing Cairo Programs][assert macro] chapter.

+[assert macro]: ./ch10-01-how-to-write-tests.md#checking-results-with-the-assert-macro

 ## `panic_with` Attribute